icyybee/icyybee/README.md

 - 👋 Hi, I’m @icyybee
 - 👀 I’m into the field of Frontend development
-- 🌱 I’m currently learning Redux and building more projects with React
+- 🌱 I’m currently learning Typescript and building more projects with React
 - 💞️ I’m looking to collaborate on team projects
 - 📫 How to reach me ushiksmandi@gmail.com